Blood Clot Misdiagnosis

 What is a Blood Clot?

 When your body senses a cut, it reacts by forming a blood clot.
-A blood clot is group of blood cells that formed a small plug in your blood in order to stop bleeding.
-Blood clots are necessary for quickly stopping the flow of blood when an injury occurs; however, when blood clots unknowingly form inside of the body, they can cause dangerous health conditions including heart attacks, strokes, pulmonary emboli, and more.
+A blood clot is a group of blood cells that forms a small plug in your blood in order to stop bleeding.
+Blood clots are necessary for quickly stopping the flow of blood when an injury occurs.

 What Causes Abnormal Blood Clots?